-He was Vice President of the International Union of Pure and Applied Physics (IUPAP) and chair of C13 Commission of Physics for Development.
-He was primarily responsible for bringing to South Africa the iconic 'Physics for Sustainable Development' Conference in 2005 as a part of the International Year of Physics.
+the iconic 'Physics for Sustainable Development' Conference in 2005 as a part of the International Year of Physics.
 This cast a distinct spotlight on physics as an instrument for development in Africa.

-I would like to specifically mention his tremendous contribution to two verv important projects of the SAIP.
-The first was the very successful Shaping the Future of Physics Project. where he contributed to the design of the project and also served as chair of the Management and Policy Committee which oversaw the international review in 2003.
-Physics in South Africa has grown significantly since then largely because of the implementation of many of the recommendations from the Review.

-The second was the Review of Undergraduate Physics Education.
+I would like to specifically Edmund Zingu served mention his tremendous on Council of the South contribution to two verv African Institute of Physics important projects of the (SAIP) in the eight year SAIP.
+The first was the very period from 1999 to 2006. successful Shaping the and was President of the Future of Physics Project, SAIP Council from 2003 to where he contributed to 2004.
+In fact, Zingu was the design of the project the first black SAIP Council and also served as chair President in the history of of the Management and the SAIP.
+He played crucial Policy Committee which leadership roles in many oversaw the international review in 2003. projects, more recently Physics in physics in South Africa has grown development significantly since then largely because of the implementation of many He was Vice President of of the recommendations from the Review. the International Union of The second was the Review of Undergraduate Physics Education.
 Once again he contributed to the design of the Review and chaired the Management and Policy Committee.
 He led the development of the South African Draft Benchmark Statement for Physics Training, and guided the Review process, including the partnership with the Council for Higher Education.
 The Review of Physics Training is well advanced but still in progress.

-Zingu began his Physics career at the University of the Western Cape (UWC), he had a period of employment at Turfloop, QwaQwa Campus, then as Head of the Physics Department and later Dean of Basic Sciences (1990 - 1993)at the Medical University of South Africa (MEDUNSA).
+Zingu began his Physics career at the University of the Western Cape (UWC), he had a period of employment at Turfloop, QwaQwa Campus, then as Head of the Physics Department and later Dean of Basic Sciences (1990-1993)at the Medical University of South Africa (MEDUNSA).
 He later returned to UWC and served as Head of the Physics Department (1994-1998) there, and finally Vice Rector of Mangosuthu University of Technology in Umlazi, Durban until the time of his obituary retirement.
-His leadership and contributions were characterized by sensitivity, perceptiveness, vision, ethics, wisdom, global standards and great industry.
-Edmund Zingu was a pioneer for physics in post-apartheid South Africa, a visionary, a tireless campaigner for strengtheningthediscipline of physics and, above all, a true gentleman.
-He will be sorely missed.
+His leadership and contributions were characterized by sensitivity, perceptiveness, vision. ethics, wisdom, global standards and great industry.
+Edmund Zingu was a pioneer for physics in post-apartheid South Africa, a visionary, a tireless campaigner for strengtheningthediscipline of physics and, above all, a sorely missed.